Data Science

 Jens Mache.
 Professor of computer science.
 Parallel and distributed systems, computer networks, cybersecurity.
 PhD 1999 University of Oregon.
 MS 1994 Southern Oregon University.
 Vordiplom 1992 Universitaet Karlsruhe.

 Joel A. Martinez.
-Associate professor of philosophy, chair of the Department of Philosophy.
-Ethical theory, normative ethics, ancient philosophy, logic.
+Associate professor of philosophy and department chair.
+Ethical Theory, Normative Ethics, Ancient Philosophy, Logic.
 PhD 2006 University of Arizona.
 BA 1997 New Mexico State University.

 Jay Odenbaugh.
-Professor of philosophy.
-Ethics, philosophy and the environment, philosophy of science, metaphysics, logic.
+James F. Miller Professor of Humanities.
+Ethics, Philosophy and the Environment, Philosophy of Science, Metaphysics, Logic.
 PhD 2001 University of Calgary.
 MA 1996 Southern Illinois University at Carbondale.
 BA 1994 Belmont University.

 G. Mitchell Reyes.
 Professor of rhetoric and media studies.
 Rhetoric, public memory, public discourse, rhetoric of science.
 PhD 2004, MA 2000 Pennsylvania State University.
 BS 1997 Willamette University.

 Elizabeth A. Stanhope.
-Professor of mathematics, chair of the Department of Mathematical Sciences.
+Professor of mathematics and department chair.
 Differential geometry, spectral geometry.
 PhD 2002, AM 1999 Dartmouth College.
 BA 1995 Carleton College.

 Iva Stavrov.
 Professor of mathematics.
 Differential geometry, algebraic topology.
 PhD 2003, MS 2001 University of Oregon.
 BS 1998 University of Belgrade.